qmul21-CC-Group17/REST-API/README.md

 ### ADMIN & USER Roles
 - USER role is only allowed to access the method create__user, get_jobs, update_user to update their own details, and delete_user to delete ONLY THEIR OWN ACCOUNT.
 - ADMIN role is allowed to use the method list_users to see all the details of the user-role users who have accounts on the app.
-<b>THE ROLES AND THEIR AUTHORIZATION ARE VERIFIED USING VALID ADMIN JWTs.
+<b>THE ROLES AND THEIR AUTHORIZATION ARE VERIFIED BY THE 'Authorization' FIELD IN USER TABLE.
 THUS ONLY ADMIN HAS TRUE ACCESS TO THE USER DATABASE, THUS SECURING THE DATABASE. </b>
  ONE ADMIN ACCOUNT IS CREATED UPON RUNNING FIRST INSTANCE OF THE APP.

 ## Requirements: